Class of 2023

 CEO & Co-founder

 Michael E. Gibbs is an entrepreneur and internationally recognized speaker on international negotiation and process redesign.
 Dr. Gibbs has been an adjunct professor at Penn State and University of Texas.
 He delivered seminars on negotiation to executives in 22 countries for the University of California Berkeley, Haas School of Business, International Executive Program.
 Dr. Gibbs helped launch Silicon Valley technology start-ups including Employment and Success Factor Systems.
+Dr. Gibbs led team building for the CFM-56 engine joint venture between GE and French aerospace partner, SNECMA, and was project manager for the GE Aircraft Engines “China Program”.
 He is also the CEO & Co-founder of Silicon Valley education companies BizSmart Global and Camp BizSmart.
 With Gibbs and Associates, he completed a 24-month assignment in the Navy’s “Smart Carrier” initiative to streamline systems aboard the nuclear-powered aircraft carrier the “John C. Stennis”.
-He is currently a member of the Pacific Grove Economic Development Commission.
+Dr Gibbs served on the board of “Leading to Play”, a non-profit education organization started by Stanford All American and Hall of Famer George Selleck.
 Dr. Gibbs holds a Master’s in Clinical Psychology, and a Ph.D. in Organization/Industrial Psychology from Texas Tech University.
 He currently serves on the Economic Development Commission for the City of Pacific Grove.

 Center for Homeland Defense and Security